UoB-HPC/ipu-hpc-cookbook/README.md

 The [Scheduling multiple workers per tile](scheduling-multiple-workers-per-tile/) recipe shows you how to schedule multiple workers per tile to keep all 6 hardware worker threads busy.
-This idiomatic way of scheduling is perfect when each worker can "own" its own data and communicate only by sharing.
+This idiomatic way of scheduling is perfect when each worker can "own" its own data and communicates with other workers using the normal mechanisms (`Copy` or wiring up overlapping tensor slices).

-### Sharing data structures between workers on a tile using Supervisor Vertexes
+### Sharing data structures between workers on a tile using Multi-vertexes
 Sometimes complex (e.g. graph) data is already in a tile's memory, but we want to elegantly partition the data between the 6 workers in one compute set to "process it 6x as fast".
-For this, we can use a Supervisor Vertex, which instantiates workers with different offsets, but which reference a common data data structure.
-This non-idiomatic scheduling is demonstrated in [Scheduling multiple workers that share data](scheduling-multiple-workers-that-share-data/).
+For this, we can use a Multi-Vertex, which instantiates workers with different workerIds, but which reference a common data data structure.
+This form of scheduling is demonstrated in [Scheduling multiple workers that share data](scheduling-multiple-workers-that-share-data/).

 ## When data is too big for the IPU: Using off-chip memory ("RemoteBuffers")